hamzaouadia/JANI/docs/traceability-offline.md

 ## Notes & next steps

-- This file documents the current gap and a recommended approach.
-If you'd like, I can implement the parity changes in `traceabilityApi.ts`, add a small smoke test, and add a demo UI for queued events.
-I left that work as a separate todo item in the project's todo list so we can implement it safely in a feature branch.
+- This file documents the implemented parity and recommended next steps.
+The enqueue test exists at `apps/mobile/src/features/traceability/api/traceabilityApi.test.ts` and should be committed to the repo if you want the verification artifact tracked.

-- Related files to edit if you approve implementation: `apps/mobile/src/features/traceability/api/traceabilityApi.ts`, optionally `apps/mobile/src/lib/api/common.ts` (to factor `computeBase` helper), and a small demo screen under `apps/mobile/src/features/traceability/demo`.
+- Related files to edit for follow-ups: `apps/mobile/src/features/traceability/api/traceabilityApi.ts`, optionally `apps/mobile/src/lib/api/common.ts` (to factor `computeBase` helper), and a small demo screen under `apps/mobile/src/features/traceability/demo`.

 ---